 It should be fast and easy.
 Once you have completed this step, the fun stuff begins.

-Step 5: Design your blog
+5. Design your blog

 This is what you’ve been waiting for since the moment you came looking for instructions on how to start a blog — the time you decide how your blog will look to the world.
 Now’s when you choose your WordPress theme and any extra plugins to boost your blog’s performance.

-About few words about WordPress themes
+A few words about WordPress themes

 A theme is the outer layer of your website; it’s how the world sees your website.
 Themes enable you to test out different styles and layouts without having to recreate anything.
 There are hundreds of free themes available and hundreds more for purchase.